 Next, families will be greeted at the Big Room doorway and then met by an usher to show them to their assigned seats.

 - Big Room Greeter: As people approach the Big Room doorway, a Big Room Greeter will be at the door and will confirm the family has a seating ticket.
+We also would like to remind anyone of the value of wearing a wristband if they do not have one on–it allows others to easily know how they want to be treated regarding social distancing.
 The Greeter will open the door for the family to minimize touches of common surfaces.

 - Usher: An Usher will work to confirm the family has a seating assignment and then show each family to their assigned seats.